AtharvaM7/atharvam7.github.io/linearalg.md

 4. Back to commit from vim.
 5. This edit is to test if i can pull from vim.
 Hence this commit from the website.
 6. :!git pull worked, but I had to reopen vim for it to reappear. (retry pull)
+7. This is getting a little messy.
+But now I am playing with branches.
+Update this commit in the "Merge_This_To_The_Main_Branch" and then merge it with the main branch.